 Mushroom and Goat Cheese Pizza

-- 1 or 2 tablespoons regular or low-sodium soy sauce
+- 1 tablespoon regular or low-sodium soy sauce plus more, if needed

 - Pinch salt

-- 1 or 2 sprigs herbs, such as thyme, rosemary, or oregano (optional)
+- 2 sprigs herbs such as thyme, rosemary, or oregano (optional)

 - Sous vide mushrooms